TIBCOSoftware/snappydata/docs/Data/external_hive_support.md

 	This exception can occur when you have copied the **hive-site.xml** file to **Conf** folder  and if you have provided the value of the xml property **hive.execution.engine** as Tez.
 This exception is caused by **java.lang.ClassNotFoundException: org.apache.tez.dag.api.SessionNotRunning**

-	**Workaround:** In case you have copied all the contents from the hive-site.xml file to the SnappyData conf file, ensure that the value of the XML property hive.execution.engine is left empty.</br>
+	**Workaround:** In case you have copied all the contents from the hive-site.xml file to the TIBCO ComputeDB conf file, ensure that the value of the XML property hive.execution.engine is left empty.</br>

 *	*Unable to open a test connection to the given database.
 JDBC url = jdbc:mysql://dev11:3306/metastore_db?createDatabaseIfNotExist=true, username = hive.
 Terminating connection pool (set lazyInit to true if you expect to start your database after your app*